Is a 78% good Rotten Tomatoes?

 Introduction

 When it comes to deciding which movie to watch, many people turn to Rotten Tomatoes for guidance.
 This popular review aggregator website assigns a percentage score to movies based on the average rating given professional critics.
 But what does it mean when a movie receives a 78% rating on Rotten Tomatoes?
 Is it considered good or bad?
-Let’s delve into this question and explore the factors that determine a movie’s rating.
+Let’s delve into this question and explore the significance of a 78% rating.

 Understanding Rotten Tomatoes